wunused/site/content/posts/_joern-developer-notes.md

 Issues](https://github.com/joernio/joern/issues).
 I aim to refer to and supplement them rather than repeat their contents.

-These notes are (mostly) accurate for the (outdated) Joern version 2.0.385, which is the version I forked from.
+These notes aim to be accurate for the (outdated) Joern version 2.0.385, which is the version I forked from.
 I may update this post in the future for a more recent Joern version.